Osyki/eece5811-hw6-latency-and-copy-on-write/README.md

 ### Q1

 Copy-on-write (COW) is an optimization strategy used to efficiently manage memory and resource usage.
 In fork(), COW delays the copying of physical page tables from a parent process to a child process until it is actually modified.
 On a fork() call, a page table is created for the child process with entries that reference the same memory location used as the parent process.
-Only when one of the references attempts to modify the object does the system write a separate physical copy for that reference.
+Only when one of the references attempts to modify a page does the system write a separate physical copy for that reference.

 ### Q2